 Exalgo comes in extended-release tablet form.

-The FDA-approved label for Exalgo lists common side effects including drowsiness, dizziness, headache, constipation, nausea, and vomiting.
+The FDA-approved label for Exalgo lists common side effects including constipation, nausea, vomiting, drowsiness, headache, and dizziness.

-Rare but serious side effects listed for Exalgo include severe respiratory depression (inadequate breathing), which can be fatal.
+Rare but serious side effects listed for Exalgo include addiction and dependency, severe low blood pressure, and respiratory depression (inadequate breathing).

 For more details about this treatment, visit: